sodadata/docs/soda-cl/distribution.md

     - 3
     - 4
 ```
 Soda appended a new key called `distribution reference` to the file, together with an array of `bins` and a corresponding array of `weights`.
-[Read more](#distribution-check-details) about `bins` and `weights` and how Soda computes the number of bins for a DRO.
+[Read more](#bins-and-weights) about `bins` and `weights`, and how Soda computes the number of bins for a DRO.

 ## Define a distribution check